FNALLPC/machine-learning-hats/cms-open-data-ml/README.md

 ## Introduction

-This Hands on Tutorial Session (HATS) is intended to provide show you how to take simulated and reconstructed proton-proton collision events from the 2011 CMS Open Data release and build a classifier for differentiating boosted, merged W boson jets from QCD jets.
+This is introductory tutorial for hands-on session of the DS@HEP2017 workshop and the CMS Hands on Tutorial Session (HATS).
+It is intended to show you how to analyze simulated and reconstructed pp collision events from the 2011 CMS Open Data release and build classifiers for differentiating boosted, merged W boson jets from QCD jets.

 # Main notebook in this tutorial